agCleo/GT-handbook/README.md

 The website provides in addition [guidelines](https://www.base-search.net/about/en/faq_oai.php) for the repository or data managers who will set up the repository and the formatted metadata.

 - DOAB
+DOAB is a community-driven discovery service that indexes and provides access to scholarly, peer-reviewed open access books.
+The current main requirements to take part in DOAB are twofold:
+1/ Academic books in DOAB shall be available under an open access licence (such as a Creative Commons licence) 2/ Academic books in DOAB shall be subjected to independent and external peer review prior to public.
+From a technical point of view, the requirements are specified in a [separate document](https://doabooks.ams3.digitaloceanspaces.com/uploads/DOAB_required_publisher_information_and_metadata_guide_1_28cb218c82.pdf).
+Although most of the requirements are c

 - DOAJ